Fustra/vote4film/README.md

 ### Unpublished

-- Fix colours on film cards
+- Treat users with unknown presence as being absent for the event
 - Add link to edit films on film cards
 - Add button to refresh film information
+- Fix colours on film cards

 ### v1.5.8 - 2021-01-17